 Safeguarding Whistleblowing Policy

 Read our Safeguarding Whistleblowing Policy here.

 The Headteacher has lead responsbility for Safeguarding at St Hugh's.
 She is supported by Mrs Katrina Pawlyszyn, Assistant Headteacher, on behalf of the governors, students and staff at St Hugh's.

-The latest information for parents from CEOP & Parent Zone relating to e-safety can be accessed by clicking on the link here.
+- Read information for parents from CEOP & Parent Zone relating to e-safety here.

-To read the St Hugh's E-Safeguarding Policy, please click here.
+- Read the St Hugh's E-Safeguarding Policy here.